← Home

 Conclusion

 The coffee shop model shows how Petri nets naturally encode resource constraints.
-Capacity limits prevent over-accumulation, weighted arcs specify consumption, and rates enable continuous simulation.
+Weighted arcs specify consumption, conservation laws guarantee integrity, and rates enable continuous simulation.

-The ODE doesn't just predict when resources deplete—it reveals why.
-Lattes consume both beans and milk while being slow to make, creating a compound bottleneck.
+The ODE doesn't just predict when resources deplete — it reveals why.
+Changing rates reveals different bottleneck sequences: cups at baseline, milk during a latte promotion.
 This structural insight guides operational decisions without explicit optimization.

 For the theory behind continuous simulation: Declarative Differential Models